joe7575/techage/manuals/manual_ta5_EN.md

 The pump is required to fill the cooling circuit with isobutane.
 About 350 units of isobutane are required.

+The pump has two connection sides:

+- Left side: yellow connector (GasPipe) – connect the isobutane tank here
+- Right side: blue connector (LiquidPipe) – connect the cooling circuit here

+By default, the pump moves liquid from left (yellow) to right (blue), i.e. from the tank into the cooling circuit.
+The pump direction can be changed to "reverse" via the wrench menu.

 Note: The TA5 pump can only be used to fill the cooling circuit, pumping out the coolant is not possible.
 Therefore, the pump should not be switched on until the magnets are correctly placed and all power and cooling lines are connected.

+If the pump shows "blocked", the destination is full or not connected.

 [ta5_pump|image]